 N3aa.
-How, specifically, did the technical support and information provided by the Energy Management Coach enter into your decision to . . .
+How, specifically, did the technical support and information provided by the Energy Management Coach enter into your decision to .

-[IF O&M & EQUIPMENT LOOP: "implement these O&M changes and install this equipment"]
+[IF O&M & EQUIPMENT LOOP: "implement these O&M changes and install this equipment"] [IF EQUIPMENT LOOP: "install the equipment"]